-All pupils, whether they have special educational needs or not, must have an equal opportunity to participate in the full curriculum and life of the school.
-Pupils with SEND will be encouraged to become independent and take responsibility within the school.
+All pupils, whether they have SEND or not, must have an equal opportunity to participate in the full curriculum and life of the school.
+Pupils with SEND will be encouraged to become independent and take responsibility within the school, with reasonable adjustments being made where necessary.

-The promotion of inclusion within Abbots Ripton CE Primary School, where parents want it and where the appropriate support can be provided, is fundamental to our strategy.
+The promotion of inclusion within Abbots Ripton CE Primary School is fundamental to our strategy.
 There are strong educational, social and moral grounds for educating children with SEND with their peers.
 This is an important part of the establishment of an 'Inclusive' society.
-However, we will be honest when we feel that we cannot provide the best provision for a child and when specialist placement may be more suitable for their individual needs.
+However, we will also seek to take account of the views and wishes of parents and the pupils themselves.
+Ensuring that we have a person centred approach as to what is best for each individual child.
+Equally, we will be honest when we feel that we cannot provide the best provision for a child.
+Most notably, when a specialist placement may be more suitable for their individual needs.